Doubly Reflected BSDEs in the predictable setting: Notations and definitions

 \begin{proof} Let $(Y,Z,M,A,B,A',B') \in \mathbf{S}^{2,p} \times \mathbf{H}^2 \times \mathbf{M}^{2,\perp} \times (\mathbf{S}^{2,p})^2 \times (\mathbf{S}^{2,p})^2 $ be a solution to the predictable DRBSDE associated with driver $g$ and the barriers $\xi$ and $\zeta$.
 Since $Y$ is predictable, we have $E(Y_t \vert \mathcal{F}_{t^-})= Y_t$.
 From this and equality (\ref{eq**}), it follows that

-Otherwise, by noting that $M$ is a (càdlàg) uniformly integrable martingale and by applying the predictable stopping theorem in \cite{Nikeghbali} (Theorem 4.5, p 358), we obtain that the last term in the equality above is equal to zero.
-Hence, $Y=H^p-\overline{H}^{p}$, where $H^p$ and $\overline{H}^{p}$ are the two non-negative predictable strong supermartingale defined by
+Otherwise, by noting that $M$ is a (cadlag) uniformly integrable martingale and by applying the predictable stopping theorem in \cite{Nikeghbali} (Theorem 4.5, p 358), we obtain that the last term in the equality above is equal to zero.
+Hence, $Y=H^p-\overline{H}^{p}$, where $H^p$ and $\overline{H}^{p}$ are the two non-negative predictable strong supermartingales defined by

-Since $\xi \leq Y \leq \zeta$, we get $\xi \leq H^p-H^{'p} \leq \zeta$, which guarantee that the Mokobodzki's condition holds. \\ \end{proof}
+Since $\xi \leq Y \leq \zeta$, we get $\xi \leq H^p-H^{'p} \leq \zeta$, which guarantee that the Mokobodzki's condition holds. \end{proof}